18 Top PE Activities for Dynamic Physical Education Classes

 Instructions:

-2. The game initiates with a serve from the back right corner into the opposing team's court.
-The serve must cross the mid-line.
+The game starts with a serve from the back right corner into the opposing court — must cross the mid-line.

-4. If a ball is thrown to the opposite side, bounces once, and then exits the court bounds, the serving team earns a point.
+If the ball exits the court after one bounce, the serving team earns a point.

-7. Teachers or student referees are advised to vocally count "ONE" upon the first bounce as a reminder to players.
+Teachers or student referees count "ONE" aloud on the first bounce as a reminder.

 Here are 25 "Dynamic" Small Group Breakout Games/Activities on Cap'n Pete's website store or here on Teachers Pay Teachers.